Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 3. The `settings_production.py` was re-copied to site_config
 4. Mod_wsgi should reload the new code, after the `touch wsgi.py`

 Reminder: `settings_production.py` is maintained **in the repo**, but the actual file loaded to mod_wsgi is the one in the `site_config` directory, **outside** the repo.
-So you keep all the settings files in the repo, and use only one of them in each environment.
-Fabric also keeps the secrets.py file.
+So you maintain all the settings files in the repo, and use only one of them in each environment.
+Fabric also keeps the `secrets.py` file.
 See the project reference: [Production & Development Settings](https://github.com/Aviah/one-click-django-docs/blob/master/project_ref.md#production--development-settings).

 Deployment seems to work.
 Time to check the website.
 Go to the website with your browser, at yourdomain.com.